 The people of Clinton County, PA, have decisions before them as there are many local offices up for election this year — including: County Commissioners, District Attorney, Register & Recorder, Prothonotary, Sheriff, Auditors, School Board Directors, and municipal offices (including council members, township supervisors, city mayor, and auditors).

-Candidates listed below have announced their intention to seek nomination by the Democratic Party in the May 21 Primary Election to move forward to the November 5 General Election.
+Candidates listed below received the Democratic Party’s nomination in the May 21 Primary Election and will move forward to the November 5 General Election.

 To see all offices up for election in 2019, click here.